mmontag/chip-player-js/docs/libxmp.rst

 int xmp_test_module(char \*path, struct xmp_test_info \*test_info)
 ``````````````````````````````````````````````````````````````````

   Test if a file is a valid module.
+Testing a file does not affect the
+  current player context or any currently loaded module.

   **Parameters:**
     :path: pathname of the module to test.